Suppose you launched a new product last month. However, despite the due diligence and high expectations, its performance is far below expectations.

 After World War II, computers became more abundant, and punch-card systems served as their primary source of data input and output.
 Yet, astonishingly enough, these outdated mechanisms continued to be used until the 1970s.

-How an MIS System Works
+How an MIS Works

-Management information systems can play numerous roles in your organization.
+MIS can play numerous roles in your organization.
 This includes tracking inventory, sales, equipment, and other key business insights.

 With technology advancing over the years, MIS systems have gone from running on mainframes to client/server systems.
 This system is typically operated in the cloud or as a hybrid cloud solution.
 With these developments, you can access powerful data tools with maximum flexibility and scalability.
 This then enables you to understand your operations and customers better.